- Software Development

 What Is “Gated Content”? 🔑🚪

 “Gated content” in some measure relates to this folklore in the fact that the email address is the equivalent of the secret password that provides access to something of high value (booty) on the other side in exchange.
-Gated content is essentially anything that resides behind a form and requires the giving of some personal information in order to read, watch or interact with it of which examples can be; whitepapers, reports, eBooks, eGuides etc.
+Gated content is essentially anything that resides behind a form and requires the giving of some personal information in order to read, watch or interact with it.
+Examples can be; whitepapers, reports, eBooks, eGuides etc.

 Now, here is why this is a two way street for both the reader and the website owner.
 The prospect not only gets access to a valuable piece of content but the providing of this email address also gives permission for the website owner to send them further relevant information in the future.